chauff/balloons-game/README.md

 A click on the "Play" button brings you to the game.
 If you are Player 1, you are asked to think of an English word to guess.
 If you are Player 2, you are asked to start guessing the word Player 1 thought of.

+**If you attempt to play in a browser tab whose size is below min. `800px` x `800px` you will see a _Your window is too small to play this game._ message.** The design is not optimized for mobile devices.

 The demo code base also shows off how to execute **unit tests** with [Jest](https://jestjs.io/), a JavaScript testing library.
 If you want to see whether all tests pass, run (after installing it):

 ```